Lee Sang-min (singer): Roo'ra

 Lee started his career as a member of the Korean pop group Roo'ra.
-He was the leader and rapper of the group, and his shouting rap made him popular.
+He was the leader and rapper of the group, and his shouting rap (crying rap) made him popular.
 In 1996, when several songs from Roo'ra's third album were accused of plagiarism, Lee was reported to have attempted suicide.
 The injury did not put his life in danger, but he was admitted to the hospital and had his arm stitched.
 One of the songs accused of being copied was one Lee had written in memory of Kim Sung-jae, who had died a few months before—this was cited as the reason for Lee's attempt.
 Lee later confessed that it was not a suicide attempt, and that Roo'ra's manager had seen him punching a mirror and mistook it for a suicide attempt.
 After the incident, Roo'ra spent time in Los Angeles, where they prepared their 4th album alongside Lee Hyun-do.
 The album included the song "Ah!
 Ja!", which was composed by Lee Sang-min.
 After changing members early in 1997, Roo'ra disbanded, releasing a farewell album that included nine songs composed by Lee.